0xjjpa/AIESEC-Chrome-Extension/README.md

 ## Things to add

 * Ability to see which params were chosen in a saved search
+* Create a specific storage library for Chrome with a B* tree to optimize read to the Chrome Storage.

 ## Chrome Extension
 Currently this repository still holds the content of an improved Google Chrome application using the following technologies: